 Tag: Tower Defence

-Progress with Tower Defence has been slow recently, what with moving and the general disruption that brings, but the other day I did manage to settle in and resolve a few long standing and occasionally nasty bugs which brings the game to a highly playable level.
+Progress with Tower Defence has been slow recently with moving and the general disruption that brings, but the other day I did manage to settle in and resolve a few long standing nasty bugs which brings the game to a much more playable level.
 As such, I felt it might be prudent to make a demo available so people can actually try this thing out themselves rather than watching my boring videos.

-I’m a long way from guaranteeing it’s crash free, but it’s not far off.
-There are also bugs galore (see full release notes after the break), and a few things are disabled for being either half implemented or inconsistent in performance or reliability, but it gives a reasonable overview of the project.
+I’m a long way from guaranteeing it’s crash free.
+There are also bugs galore (see full release notes after the break), and a few things are disabled for being either half implemented or inconsistent in performance or reliability, but it gives an impression of the project.
 This release is in the form of a Windows binary, although if there’s any interest in OSX/Linux/mobile builds I’ll happily crank one out and you’re welcome to see if it works.

 Tower Defence prototype code